Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Introduction

-fails to solve the problem illustrated in Figure \ref{figue3sets}, an example from Artacho, Borwein and Tam \cite{Ara14}.

-To handle the cases of more than two sets, Borwein and Tam \cite{Bor14} devised the cyclic-DR method.
-For an arbitrary $x^0$, the cyclic-DR employs the iterative process
+However, when it comes to the $m$-sets $(m>2)$ convex feasibility problem, the direct extension of the canonical Douglas-Rachford method $ x^{k+1}=\frac{1}{2}(I+R_{C_m}\cdots R_{C_2}$ $R_{C_1})(x^k) $ may fail even in simple instances.
+See an example from Artacho, Borwein, and Tam \cite{Ara14} in Figure \ref{figue3sets}.
+To overcome this problem, Borwein and Tam \cite{Bor14} devised the cyclic DR method by using only two sets at a time

-where $t_k=(k \ \mathop{mod} \ m)+1$.
-Recently, the cyclic $r$-sets-DR method have been proposed in \cite{aragon2019cyclic,censor2016new}, where instead of using only two reflections operator in \eqref{cyc-DR}, one can use $r$ $(r\geq 2)$ reflections operator at each iteration.
-Though conditions for weak convergence of the (cyclic) $r$-sets-DR method have already been established, it is still difficult to obtain effective theoretical estimations of the rate of convergence of the (cyclic) $r$-sets-DR method.
-Existing estimations are not able to compare with those of other state-of-the-art iterative methods \cite{Bui20, Bau04, Bau14, Bau15Lin, Lio79, Gal05} because of their difficulty in computation.
+where $t_k=(k \ \operatorname{mod} \ m)+1$.
+This pattern can be extended by employing more sets at each time, and such ideas are detailed as the \textit{cyclic $r$-sets-DR method} \cite{aragon2019cyclic,censor2016new}.
+While the conditions for weak convergence of the canonical DR method and the cyclic $r$-sets-DR method have been established, it remains difficult to obtain effective theoretical estimates of their convergence rate.
+Due to the complexity of the required computations, existing estimates are not comparable to those of other state-of-the-art iterative methods \cite{Bui20, Bau04, Bau14, Bau15Lin, Lio79, Gal05}.
+Given this situation, we intend to introduce modern optimization techniques to improve the properties of the DR method.

-As we have stated earlier, the introduction of randomization makes the Kaczmarz method converge linearly with a succinct convergence rate.
-A natural and interesting question is that \emph{Is it possible that a carefully designed randomization scheme makes the (otherwise divergent) $r$-sets-DR method convergent?}